santisq/PSCompression/docs/ConvertFrom-GzipString.md

 ## PARAMETERS

 ### -InputObject

-The Base64 encoded Gzip compressed string or strings to expand.
+The Base64 Gzip compressed string or strings to expand.

 ```yaml
 Type: String[]